Hobart and William Smith Colleges requires at least 32 courses to graduate with a bachelor's degree.

 Hobart and William Smith Colleges offers students the option to double major, if they would like.
 Student struggling to choose just one area of study may consider a double major.

-NOTE: Double majoring may mean taking more courses, but it can provide a unique combination of experience that helps students stand out when looking for a job or applying to a graduate program.
+NOTE: Double majoring may mean taking more courses, but it can provide an interesting mix of experience that helps students stand out when looking for a job or applying to a graduate program.

 ✅ Hobart and William Smith Colleges offers services for students with disabilities.